decaporg/gatsby-starter-decap-cms/README.md

 CMS.registerPreviewTemplate("blog", BlogPostPreview);
 ```

 Note: Don't forget to also remove them from `package.json` and `yarn.lock` / `package-lock.json` using `yarn` or `npm`.
-During the build netlify-cms-app will bundle the media libraries as well, having them removed will save you build time.
+During the build decap-cms-app will bundle the media libraries as well, having them removed will save you build time.
 Example:

 ```